-PHYS 3323 Electricity and Magnetism Prerequisites: PHYS 2343 and MATH 3333
+PHYS 3323 Electricity and Magnetism

+Prerequisites: PHYS 2343 and MATH 3333

-Topics include solving Laplace's and Poisson's equations, the method of images, multipole expansion, electrostatics and magnetostatics in the presence of matter, Maxwell's equations, electromagnetic waves and radiation.
+Topics include solving Laplace's and Poisson's equations, the method of images, multi-pole expansion, electrostatics and magnetostatics in the presence of matter, Maxwell's equations, electromagnetic waves and radiation.

-PHYS 3383 Mathematical Methods for Science and Engineering Prerequisites: Credit for or concurrent enrollment in MATH 3333, 3414
+PHYS 3383 Mathematical Methods for Science and Engineering

-Advanced techniques in applied mathematics for students of science and engineering, with topics chosen from partial differential equations, Laplace transforms, Fourier series, complex analysis and vector analysis.
-Fourier series.
+Prerequisites: Credit for or concurrent enrollment in MATH 2451 (Previously offered as MATH 3414), 3333 Advanced techniques in applied mathematics for students of science and engineering, with topics chosen from partial differential equations, Laplace transforms, Fourier series, complex analysis and vector analysis.
 (Also offered as MATH 3383.)

-PHYS 3413 Modern Physics I Prerequisite: PHYS 2343 or consent of the instructor
+PHYS 3413 Modern Physics I

+Prerequisite: PHYS 2343 or consent of the instructor